-We found that this practice was providing safe care in accordance with the relevant regulations.
+No action We found that this practice was providing safe care in accordance with the relevant regulations.
 The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.

-Staff were qualified for their roles and the practice completed essential recruitment checks.
+Systems to ensure staff carried out training within the appropriate timeframe and to the appropriate level could be improved.
+Staff recruitment procedures were not carried out in line with current legislation.
+We found references and identification checks were not routinely obtained.
+Induction and appraisal processes were inconsistent.
 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.

-The practice had suitable arrangements for dealing with medical and other emergencies.
+Arrangements for dealing with medical and other emergencies could be improved.
+We found some emergency medicines had expired and some equipment was missing.
+No emergency scenario training was being carried out.
 Are services effective?

-We found that this practice was providing effective care in accordance with the relevant regulations.

-The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as excellent, caring and respectful.
-The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
+No action We found that this practice was providing effective care in accordance with the relevant regulations.
+We found there were elements of the effective key question that required improvement.
+These are detailed in the main body of the report under monitoring and improving outcomes for patients and consent to care and treatment.
+We shared this information with NHS England the commissioner of local dental services, an agency that could support the provider to improve the effectiveness of clinical care for people who use the service.
+Patients described the treatment they received as very good, excellent and fantastic.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.

-The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.
+We identified some areas for improvement in respect to level of detail recorded in the patient care records.
+The practice supported staff to complete training relevant to their roles.
+The process to help and monitor this could be improved.
 Are services caring?

-We found that this practice was providing caring services in accordance with the relevant regulations.
+No action We found that this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from 42 people.
+We received feedback about the practice from 23 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were helpful and attentive, caring, professional and always friendly.
-They said that they were given a first class professional service across the board and said their dentist listened to them.
+They told us staff were lovely and caring at all times.
+They said that they were given helpful, honest explanations about dental treatment, and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.